 And for vulnerable and disadvantaged students we can offer them a safe place to live in the AP Foundation House.
 A fully serviced and supported household, accommodating up to 12 trainees, where they can stay for a maximum of three months while we get them back on their feet and into independent housing.

 All students of the 5-step pathway will also become members of the AP Foundation’s ALUMNI Network, designed to help them overcome the challenges of life on the outside.
 As members they can join the APF Alumni Network social media platform where they can keep up-to-date with job opportunities, stay in touch with fellow students, share their experiences and find practical advice and encouragement from fellow ex-offenders, as well as attend talks, presentations and skills workshops, or they can simply drop in to one of our regular monthly social events.

-Our service offers bridging as well as long term accommodation in order to meet a variety of housing support needs.
+Our service offers bridging as well as long-term accommodation in order to meet a variety of housing support needs.
 All our tenants are supported by fully trained key workers during their stay.

 As a care service provider, we have an online brokerage officer.
 Our main function is to connect responsible landlords with registered care providers.
 Our metasearch engine hosts hundreds of good quality, fully furnished properties from landlords that wish to rent within this sector on a short or long-term basis.
-This platform offers the landlord an opportunity of long term security and higher financial returns as opposed to those available through traditional estate agents and Airbnb style sites.
+This platform offers the landlord an opportunity of long term security and higher financial returns as opposed to those available through traditional estate agents and Airbnb-style sites.

-Our mission is to be a force for positive change enable better outcomes for vulnerable young people, care leavers and young offenders and support local authorities and other civil services in their commitment and mission to providing a Good standard of care to service users who they support.
+Our mission is to be a force for positive change to enable better outcomes for vulnerable young people, care leavers and young offenders and support local authorities and other civil services in their commitment and mission to providing a Good standard of care to service users who they support.